-Financial models are pervasive across the industry.
-But controls over how they are used are not that well evolved.
-As a consequence I though I would look at the benefits of applying enterprise data management techniques to control model-derived data and address model risk management challenges.
+Financial models are pervasive across the industry, but controls over how they are used are not that well evolved.
+Below we take a look at the benefits of applying enterprise data management techniques to control model-derived data and address model risk management challenges.

 Financial modelling is a cornerstone of the capital markets industry.
 Traders use models to price assets and gauge technical factors, analysts and economists use models to study fundamentals, investors use models to construct and balance their portfolios and risk managers use models to predict the likelihood of adverse scenarios and guard against their impact.

 On an enterprise level, firms then look to roll up individual models – across asset classes and business lines – to get a better understanding of aggregated exposures, run stress-test scenarios and ensure enough capital is on hand to absorb heavy losses even under the most severe stressed market conditions.

 An article by McKinsey entitled “the evolution of model risk management” found that the number of models used by banks is growing by between 10 and 25% per annum.
 Given the importance and proliferation of financial models, one might therefore expect that firms have well-established processes for model validation and model risk management.
 Yet that is not always the case.
 McKinsey’s article outlined three key stages in the maturity of the model risk management function.
 It noted many European banks are still on the first stage of evolution, with US counterparts mostly on the second.
 The article anticipated that the real benefit of model risk management would only come in Stage 3.

 Reducing the risk of manual task errors… by using manual tasks?